Everything which is not forbidden is allowed: United Kingdom

 In the United Kingdom, the Ram Doctrine is a former constitutional doctrine based upon a 1945 memorandum by Granville Ram.
 Part of it reads:

 The doctrine is also mentioned in Halsbury's Laws of England (though not explicitly by name) and the Cabinet Manual.

-In R v Secretary of State for Health, ex parte C [2000] 1 FLR 627, it was found that despite the fact the Department of Health (as it was then known) that had no statutory authority to maintain an unpublished but consulted (by employers in the child care field) database, it was not unlawful for it do so.
+In R v Secretary of State for Health, ex parte C [2000] 1 FLR 627, it was found that, despite the fact that the Department of Health (as it was then known) had no statutory authority to maintain an unpublished but consulted (by employers in the child care field) database, it was not unlawful for it do so.

 De Smith's Judicial Review is critical of the doctrine and a 2013 House of Lords Constitution Committee report suggests that Ram's memorandum is not an accurate depiction of the law today and that the phrase "the Ram doctrine" is inaccurate and should no longer be used.